 If your UK electronic travel authorisation (ETA) is denied, follow this structured process to reapply correctly:

-Submit the ETA form and make the ETA fee payment.
+Submit the ETA form promptly and ensure the ETA fee is paid to avoid delays in processing your travel authorization request.

 Once the process is completed and your ETA request is approved, your ETA will be delivered on your email ID.